St. John's College (Annapolis/Santa Fe): Great Books program

 The Great Books are not the only texts used at St. John's.
-Greek and French classes make use of supplemental materials that are more like traditional textbooks.
-Science laboratory courses and mathematics courses use manuals prepared by faculty members that combine source materials with workbook exercises.
+Greek and French classes use supplemental materials that are more like traditional textbooks.
+Science laboratory and mathematics courses use manuals prepared by faculty members that combine source materials with workbook exercises.
 For example, the mathematics tutorial combines a 1905 paper by Albert Einstein with exercises that require the student to work through the mathematics used in the paper.

-Reading list

-Although it varies from year to year and differs slightly between campuses, the Great Books reading list is the basis of the school's curriculum.